ZahidFarooqDar/Class-test/UniversityEventManagement/README.md

 * Application is based on MVC architecture where we have
 ---
 ### MODEL
-* It contains two models viz Student and Event
+* It contains two models viz Student and Event and an ENUM type model as well
 * It contains model of Student where we have entities of Student class
 ---
 ### CONTROLLER